 - 1 cup chocolate chips

 - Preheat oven to 350 degrees.
-Grease an 8-inch square baking pan.
+Grease an 8 or 9-inch square baking pan.

 - Combine flour, baking powder and salt in a medium bowl.